bbauska/meta-react-basics/README.md

 following TypeError: 5.toUpperCase is not a function</b>

-It is assumed that if you are taking this course that you are already familiar with how the try\...catch syntax works, so I won't go into any details after this quick refresher.
+It is assumed that if you are taking this course that you are already familiar with how the try...catch syntax works, so I won't go into any details after this quick refresher.

 Back to React, here's an example of a simple error in a React